cbdm/LOCoCAT/README.md

 ## Getting started

 First thing you need to do is to clone this repo.
-Keep in mind that one of the datasets we use ([SynCAN](https://github.com/etas/SynCAN)) is added here as a submodule, so you need to clone this repo with an extra flag:
+Keep in mind that two of the datasets we use ([SynCAN](https://github.com/etas/SynCAN) and [CAN-MIRGU](https://github.com/sampathrajapaksha/CAN-MIRGU)) are added here as a submodule, so you need to clone this repo with an extra flag:
 ```
 git clone --recurse-submodules https://github.com/cbdm/LOCoCAT.git
 ```